Quantum advantage in zero-error function computation with side information: Introduction

-In this work, we examine the zero-error function computation with side information problem when considering fixed-length codes (i.e., the setting of \cite{Witsenhausen_76}).
-We consider two different scenarios.
-In the classical scenario, Alice transmits classical fixed length codes to Bob.
-On the other hand, in the quantum setting, Alice transmits fixed dimension quantum states to Bob.
-We utilize the definition of the $m$-instance confusion graph $G^{(m)}$ below.
+Examples of strong and OR products appear in Fig. \ref{fig:strong_or_product_P3}.
+In this work, we examine the zero-error function computation with side information problem under three different settings.
+In the first setting, Alice transmits fixed length classical codes to Bob, (i.e., the setting of \cite{Witsenhausen_76}).
+In the second setting, Alice transmits variable length classical codes to Bob, (i.e., the setting of restricted inputs in \cite{AlonO_96}).
+In the third setting, Alice transmits fixed dimension quantum states to Bob. \begin{definition} Let $G=(V,E)$ be a graph.
+A $k$-coloring of $G$ is a labeling $f:V\mapsto S$, where $S$ is a set of $k$ elements, such that adjacent vertices have different labels.
+The chromatic number $\chi(G)$ is the minimum $k$ such that there exists a $k$-coloring of $G$. \end{definition}